 Keep a lookout for storm chasers

 It is a well-known fact that storms have been known to attract dishonest contractors.
-There are unscrupulous roofing experts who take advantage of your vulnerability after Middletown roof storm damage.
+There are unscrupulous roofing experts who take advantage of your vulnerability after NJ & PA roof storm damage.
 They will make false promises before work starts or completes.
 They also insist on full payments first-hand and can even create more damage where there was none to make extra money.

 To avoid such people, check with state or local agencies to confirm that your contractor is qualified and licensed to get the job done.